simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2025-04-08
+<br />**Date image released:**  2025-04-09
-<br />**Title of the image:**  Moon Visits Sister Stars
+<br />**Title of the image:**  HH 49: Interstellar Jet from Webb
-<br />**Description for the image:**  Sometimes, the Moon visits the Pleiades.
-Technically, this means that the orbit of our Moon takes it directly in front of the famous Pleiades star cluster, which is far in the distance.
-The technical term for the event is an occultation, and the Moon is famous for its rare occultations of all planets and several well-known bright stars.
-The Moon's tilted and precessing orbit makes its occultations of the Seven Sisters star cluster bunchy, with the current epoch starting in 2023 continuing monthly until 2029.
-After that, though, the next occultation won't occur until 2042.
-Taken from Cantabria, Spain on April 1, the featured image is a composite where previous exposures of the Pleiades from the same camera and location were digitally added to the last image to bring up the star cluster's iconic blue glow.
-Jigsaw Challenge: Astronomy Puzzle of the Day
+<br />**Description for the image:**  What's at the tip of this interstellar jet?
+First let's consider the jet: it is being expelled by a star system just forming and is cataloged as Herbig-Haro 49 (HH 49).
+The star system expelling this jet is not visible -- it is off to the lower right.
+The complex conical structure featured in this infrared image by the James Webb Space Telescope also includes another jet cataloged as HH 50.
+The fast jet particles impact the surrounding interstellar gas and form shock waves that glow prominently in infrared light -- shown here as reddish-brown ridges.
+This JWST image also resolved the mystery of the unusual object at HH 49's tip: it is a spiral galaxy far in the distance.
+The blue center is therefore not one star but many, and the surrounding circular rings are actually spiral arms.
+Jump Around the Universe: Random APOD Generator
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2504/PleiadesMoon_Saiz_6000.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2504/HH49_Webb_4152.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).